 The power to analyze in vivo with more detail than ever before

-STELLARIS 8 DIVE provides you with flexible multicolor imaging beyond 1 mm in depth.
-Thanks to 4Tune, a spectrally tunable non-descanned detector, you can define up to four detection bands simultaneously or an unlimited number when imaged sequentially anywhere in the emission spectrum.
-It gives you the flexibility to adapt to the combination of fluorophores you need.
+The STELLARIS 8 DIVE multiphoton microscope provides you with flexible multicolor imaging beyond 1 mm in depth Thanks to 4Tune, a spectrally tunable non-descanned detector, you can define up to four detection bands simultaneously or an unlimited number when imaged sequentially anywhere in the emission spectrum It gives you the flexibility to adapt to the combination of fluorophores you need.
 With STELLARIS 8 DIVE, you can perform multiphoton experiments with more than a billion possible fluorophore combinations, empowering you to study complex processes, such as neuronal connectivity, organ structure, dynamic interactions, or spatial relationships of cells and proteins in much more detail.

 Study metastasis in live specimens using four or more colors to distinguish relevant proteins, hippocampal activity in awake mice, or the structure of fixed thick intestine sections with STELLARIS 8 DIVE!

 The conventional dichroics are never optimal to distinguish all fluorophores, but with the spectral detectors, this is now possible and much easier, since we can really optimize for each fluorophore the wavelengths you want to detect.

 Prof. Dr. Jacco van Rheenen.
 Netherlands Cancer Institute, Amsterdam (the Netherlands).

 The 4Tune non-descanned detection system can be equipped with 2 to 4 detectors and is freely configurable with hybrid detectors (Power HyD NDD), photomultipliers (PMTs), or a mix of both.
 The emission light is separated by a combination of variable dichroics and bandpass filters.
 Freely tune your detection over the whole visible spectrum (380 – 800 nm)!